The Birth of Time

-During the early-middle period of this age, Kheldon Ki sculpts the dwarves from his prison home.
+During the early-middle period of the Age of Magic, Kheldon Ki sculpts the dwarves from his prison home.
 The inanimate statues are given life by Kilmorph.
 The new race tunnels out over a few generations, exploring the underworld.
 They settle on hills near Patrian lands.
-After abuse by corrupt Patrian merchants, many retreat back to their tunnels, forming the unified nation of the Khazad.
-Other tribes stay on the surface, creating the Luchuirp empire (‘open-sky’ dwarves).
+After abuse by corrupt merchants, many retreat back to their tunnels, forming the unified nation of the Khazad.
+Other tribes stay on the surface, creating the Luchuirp nation (gnomes or ‘open-sky’ dwarves).

 Kylorin becomes the leader of the Patrians.
 He is a wise and popular ruler, loved by his people.
 When his first wife betrays him, Kylorin considers suicide by jumping from the top of his palace.
 Ceridwen, goddess of magic, speaks to the young emperor, offering him another way out.
 She will give Kylorin eternal youth and have his wife resurrected in a new form each time she dies so that he may find and remarry her without the memory of her betrayal.
 The price is that Kylorin will worship Ceridwen and lead the Patrians according to her desires.
 Kylorin agrees.

 Ceridwen, Angel of Magic

 Ceridwen gifts Kylorin with eternal youth and teaches him magic.
 He becomes the first archmage and begins teaching others how to use magic to enforce his ever more corrupt rule over Patria.
 In a few generations his rule is absolute and vile.
 Sorcerers practice bizarre experiments, creating creatures like manticores, chimera, and trolls.
 Wizards rule their fiefdoms as gods among men.
 Kylorin personally trains 21 apprentices and puts each in charge of a separate magical school.
 These were the names of Kylorin’s students:

 Body—Kezef (whose experiments killed all the animals on the Grigi plains)